How Much Does It Cost to Check a Credit Report in a NYC Rental Application

 Most landlords will not refund you a fee if you don't pass their check.

-They still paid for the report and still had to work to determine you weren’t a good fit.
+They still paid for the report and had to work to determine that you weren't a good fit.

 Local Laws To Know

-Though credit checks can cost a pretty penny, recent laws enacted by Governor Cumo changed how real estate does business.
+Though credit checks can cost a pretty penny, recent laws enacted by Governor Cuomo changed how real estate businesses are done.

 This is because the law doesn't restrict the price of a rental background check nor the labor costs associated with vetting renters.

-Though fees may be higher in some cases, they shouldn’t be exorbitantly high.
+Though fees may be higher sometimes, they shouldn't be exorbitantly high.

 If you feel overcharged, ask your realtor what the issue could be.
-In many cases, they may be able to find a way to either report the landlord or figure out why the fees are higher.
+In many cases, they may find a way to report the landlord or determine why the fees are higher.

 What Paperwork Do I Need to Qualify for an Apartment?